ujjavaldesai07/messenger-reactjs-graphql-nodejs-mongodb/README.md

 - **Material-UI:** Used Google's material design based on the CSS Framework for a responsive website.
 - **MongoDB:** Stores user account and chat information.
 - **Heroku Cloud Platform:** Deploying microservices on Heroku.
+- **mLab MongoDB:** Free online mongoDB storage access upto 512MB.

 **Steps for executing the application using docker-compose:**
 1. Clone/Download the repository.

+2. Create account from [here](https://mlab.com) on mLab for free mongoDB access.
+   For setting up connection here's the [documentation](https://docs.mlab.com).

-2. Set the environmental variables.
+3. Set the environmental variables.

    **MONGODB_URI**: For setting the MongoDB URL.

    **REACT_APP_SERVER_URL**: For setting back-end NodeJS server URL.

-3. Run the below command in react-ui and server directory to download all the dependencies.
+4. Run the below command in react-ui and server directory to download all the dependencies.

    ```
       yarn install
    ```

-4. Run the below command in server directory to start the NodeJS server.
+5. Run the below command in server directory to start the NodeJS server.

    ```
       npm start